Me + Mobile Devices = Creating Art?

 For most effective learning experience, do the following: Do not attempt to complete the entire course in one sitting, split the learning into 30-minute session daily.

-This course is eligible for funding under the Temasek-Trust CDC Lifelong Learning Enabling Fund where every eligible adult with disability can apply for up to S$1,000 to defray course-related fees and/or learning support devices and services from 3 December 2021 to 31 December 2022.
+This course is eligible for funding under the Temasek-Trust CDC Lifelong Learning Enabling Fund where every eligible adult with disability can apply for up to S$1,000 to defray course-related fees and/or learning support devices and services from till 31 December 2023.
 Approved funding will be provided on a reimbursement basis.
 Submit your claim here .

 Course Access Period